Basenji Breed Summary

 |Weight||Males 10kg - 12kg, Females 9.5kg - 11kg|

 |Colour||Black & White, Black Tan & White, Brindle, Brindle & White, Red & White, Tricolour|

 |Common health issues||Persistent pupillary membrane (PPM), Hip dysplasia, Pyruvate kinase deficiency (PKD), Fanconi syndrome, Progressive retinal atrophy (PRA), Immunoproliferative enteropathy, Urolithiasis (linked to Fanconi syndrome), Autoimmune hypothyroiditis, Immune mediated haemolytic anaemia, Patellar luxation|

 |Other Names||African Bush Dog, African Barkless Dog, Ango Angari, Congo Dog, Zande Dog, Congo Terrier|

-This is not a dog for first-time owners, we repeat, not a dog for first time owners!
-Unlike many doggies, who are ‘wiling to please’, this is a phrase the Basenji is unaware of.
-They can be highly stubborn doggies and even if you train the impeccably, the chances of them actually ‘sitting’ when you command them to, are low.
+This is not a dog for first-time owners, we repeat, not a dog for first-time owners!
+Unlike many dogs, who are ‘willing to please’, this is a phrase the Basenji just doesn't understand.
+They can be highly stubborn dogs and even if you train them impeccably, the chances of them actually ‘sitting’ when you command them to, are low.
 They are also very prone to chewing and eating everything in eyesight, so owners need to keep their possessions out of site and mouth!
 You will also need a very sturdy fence, as these guys are prone to escaping.
 But negatives a-side, they love to play all sorts of games!
 Additionally, they make excellent watchdogs and will alert their ‘hoomans’ to almost anything that is out of their comfort zone.
-These doggies are also excellent for owners who jog or cycle, as they will happily run alongside you.
-They also love doggy sports and hunting, so are perfect for an active family.
+These dogs are also excellent for owners who jog or cycle, as they will happily run alongside you.
+They also love sports and hunting, so are perfect for an active family.